Affiliate links on Android Authority may earn us a commission. Learn more.

 Whichever browser you end up choosing, be sure to update it as soon as a new patch becomes available.

 Don’t visit a website that doesn’t have a security certificate

 These days, it’s standard Google policy to deprioritize any website without a security certificate.
-A website security certificate is when it starts with HTTPS and has a padlock next to the browser URL.
+You’ll know when a website uses an SSL security certificate if the address starts with HTTPS.
+You can also check for the padlock icon next to the URL.